haiq21/COMP_Projects/README.md

-# SOKOBAN
+# COMP_PROJECTS

+These are two projects I completed in my first term of COMP.
+This includes:
-A game of Sokoban
+- a game of Sokoban
+- pet room tracker